m13253/JKSN/README.md

 UTF-8 strings:

     0x4n (where 0<=n<=b): a UTF-8 string containing n bytes is followed
-    0x4c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-8 string with this BKDR Hash (seed=131) value.
+    0x4c: an unsigned 8-bit integer is followed, representing the nearest previous UTF-8 string with this DJB Hash value.
     0x4d: an unsigned 16-bit integer and a UTF-8 string containing that amount of bytes is followed
     0x4e: an unsigned 8-bit integer and a UTF-8 string containing that amount of bytes is followed
     0x4f: a positive variable length integer and a UTF-8 string containing that amount of bytes is followed